 - Baby requires MRI or brain scan after birth.

-If you or a loved one is in need of legal assistance, call the Law Offices of Martin Palmer & Associates at (301) 790-0640 or toll free (800) 255-0640 or submit an online questionnaire.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+Hagerstown cerebral palsy attorney Martin Palmer has extensive experience representing children in cerebral palsy lawsuits in Maryland.
+We offer free claim evaluations.
+Please call the Law Offices of Martin Palmer & Associates at (301) 790-0640 or toll free (800) 255-0640 or submit an online questionnaire.
+If we agree to handle your cerebral palsy lawsuit, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.